orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - Ebuild compliation time: < 24 hours
   - Scrolling:  No delay, no lag
   - Workstation:  48 hours minimum uptime for all nighter scenario
+* C/C++ packages that process user data from the Internet need to be hardened to prevent Code Execution (CE) based Zero Click Attack (ZCA).

+  Apply for GCC >= 14 or
+    `-fhardened`
+  or the standard web browser hardening {C,CXX,LD}FLAGS
+    `-fstack-protector`
+    `-D_FORTIFY_SOURCE=2` with `-O1` or higher
+    `-fPIC`
+    ` -fPIE -pie`
+    `-Wl,-z,noexecstack`
+    `-Wl,-z,relro -Wl,-z,now`

+  The classes of packages that should be hardened against CE + ZCA are:

+  - Web video codecs
+  - Web audio codecs
+  - Web image codecs
+  - PDF packages
+  - Font packages
+  - Web browser packages
+  - Messaging apps
+  - Networked multimedia apps
+  - Kernel

+  You must verify the compiler's hardening is on and/or apply the hardening flags unconditionally.
+Don't assume that the user is using the default USE flag settings for the C/C++ compiler.

+* C/C++ daemons and suid packages require `-fstack-clash-protection` C{,XX}FLAG.

 # Ebuild organization